kevclarx/teamconsole/README.md

 ### TeamConsole
 *Kevin Clark kclark@tcpmutt.com*

+## DEPRECATED
+This repository has not been maintained for quite some time and likely no longer functions.

 Chrome extension for managing SSH and HTML bookmarks across a team using Chrome browser.
 Easily navigate to either SSH or HTTP consoles of your devices in a customizable tree view within the browser.